working document, comments welcome firstname.lastname@example.org

 In the previous section I described how two hermits could come to the conclusion that adding a mutual constraint would provide each with some benefits.
 The constraint was obvious and immediate.
 And the benefit was obvious and immediate.
 So the conversation between the two hermits was simple.

-They are not too complex to happen.
-Abolition, suffrage, prohibition, and civil rights. all started with simple one on one conversations.
-It took 10's of centuries for a constituency to grow large enough first to create social pressure and then become institutionalized - create coercion in the form of penalties on individuals for infractions of the constraints).
+Similar complexity did not prevented abolition, suffrage, prohibition, and civil rights from being added to our social contract.
+Their adoption started with simple one on one conversations.
+It took time for a constituency to grow large enough; first to create social pressure for change, and eventually to create enough institutional coercion to implement them.

 The "Change the Course" project at SKIL plans to understand and help implement these one on one conversations.
-By recording and dissecting many trial conversations among many pairs of individuals we hope to determine the form and content of making the listener into an advocate for social contract additions.
-Here is your 10 minute video invite to participate.
+By initiating and dissecting many trial conversations among many pairs of individuals we hope to determine the form and content of making the blind listener into an informed advocate.

-If all these factors don't complicate the one on one communication, The existing social contract obfuscates the need for a conversation at all.
+If all these factors don't complicate the one on one communication, the context of the conversation does. the need for a conversation at all.
 For example, city planners make the traffic signal decisions with the constituency's DE facto blessing.
 Each member of the constituency still votes for traffic control decisions but its through votes for the planning commission or or more indirectly their appointers.
 Now their votes are only distantly connected to the benefits and liabilities of the change in traffic control.

 The constituency's votes are diluted even more because the planning commission people have their own agenda.
 They are usually developers and real estate people.
 Their decisions to add constraints, traffic controls are biased by their financial self interests not the publics good.
 Actually the process of adding or subtracting constraints to our social contract are not even within the planning commission members focus.
 A conversation among them is not related to the publics constraints and benefits.